boweber/rpcm-tree/README.md

 ## Installation

-You can install the released version of rpcm.tree with:
+You can install the released version of rpcm-tree with:

 ``` r
 if (!require("devtools")) install.packages("devtools")